josephrexme/josephrex.me/content/posts/2022-04-11-journey-to-my-first-home.md

 and we had come to this conclusion because it is what best fits into our bigger financial plan.
-I would choose a 30-year fixed for an investment property but for our residential property, I like the idea of transitioning from equity to ownership much faster.
+I would choose a 30-year fixed for an investment property but for our residential property, I like the idea of transitioning from equity to full ownership much faster while also paying a lot less on interest.

-We started by looking at really cheap homes.
-The problem with that while searching within a zip code that has very low crime rate and other beautiful homes is that a lot of our results were properties in really bad shape for fixer-upper.
+We started by looking at relatively cheaper homes.
+The problem with that while searching within a zip code that has very low crime rate, good school district, and other beautiful homes is that a lot of our results were properties in really bad shape for fixer-upper.
 I had thought the condition of the houses made for less competition but I had no idea these were gold mine to cash investors.
 They ate them up as they got listed.
-Another problem with these kind of homes was that my wife was not as excited about them as I was.
-She had a very valid concern which is that with our lease ending in June, closing on one of these even as early as in April will mean we have to spend a lot more money upfront to get it ready to move in.
+Another thing with these kind of homes was that my wife was not as excited about them as I was.
+She had a very valid concern which is that with our lease ending in June, closing on one of these even as early as in April will mean we have to spend a lot more money upfront to get it ready for move in.
 While I like the idea of spending money upfront and having less mortgage, my plan there was not practical enough.
 It would be a big struggle.

 Our next step was to increase the amount on our pre-approval letter.
-A little detail I almost skipped is that the hunt for fixer-uppers homes also meant putting aside our preferred lender with a better perks for lenders offering renovation loans.
+A little detail I almost skipped is that the hunt for fixer-upper homes also meant putting aside our preferred lender with better perks for lenders offering renovation loans.
+We were able to lock a 15-year fixed with mortgage we can afford at 3.375% rate.
+Going 30-year would make us end up paying up to 47% more of the purchase price at 4.25% rate.
+The only reason why I would want that option is if we were buying a multi-family where our mortgage payment is split with the tenants or 100% on rent from tenants.
+But we didn't want that either.
+We want this to be a home that will be occupied just by us.

 With the change in direction, the biggest obstacles were not the cash buyers anymore but it was still a competitive market (and still is at the time of writing).
 Viewing homes can be fun but it gets tiring really quickly if you are serious about buying.
-We put in a couple offers here and there and were not getting accepted.
+We put in a couple offers on different homes without getting accepted.
 Then we found a house we really loved.
 It was the first home to spark joy in both of our eyes.
-It was move-in ready and had a lot of nice things but the sellers had requested that we waive inspection.
+It was move-in ready and had a lot of nice things, but the sellers had requested that we waive inspection contingency.
 We were going to do this because of how much we wanted it.

 Despite putting about $25,000 above listing price and agreeing to purchase other things the seller wanted to sell with the house, we still didn't get our offer accepted.